hameddavodi/About-Me/README.md

 ### :man_technologist: About Me :

 Hi !
-My name is Amedeo (my preferred name).
+My name is Amedeo.
 I am a Data Scientist living in Milan, Italy.

-- 💻: I’m currently working as a freelancer in Financial Markets and Big data Solutions.
+- 💻: I’m currently working as a freelancer in Financial Markets and Blockchain Engineering.

-- ⛲: I experience in  Business, Financial and Market Analysis and I've focused on more technical stuffs in data world.
+- ⛲: I have experience in Business, Financial Services and Data Science and I've focused more on technical stuffs in the data world.

-- :mailbox: : How to reach me: ☕ [Linktr](https://linktr.ee/hameddavoodi)

 ---
 ### 📑 Some of My Notable Stories :